 All crimes occurring on campus should be reported immediately to both campus administration and local law enforcement to ensure that appropriate action is taken.
 Crimes can be averted and suspects apprehended more quickly if suspicious activity is reported promptly.
 If someone's actions or the situation is disturbing or out of the ordinary, report it to the Campus Administration.

 If you have an emergency, call 911 for your local law enforcement.
 The administration and police will assess the situation and take any necessary and appropriate action.
 Forms for Reporting a Criminal Act and a Suspect Description Sheet are available from the front desk receptionist and in the Student Services office on each campus.
 Immediate documentation of an incident provides valuable information to law enforcement should you be either a victim of or witness to a crime.

 College personnel have no enforcement authority over instance of criminal actions, thus college personnel are not expected to attempt to detain a person suspected of such actions.
 The college cooperates closely with local and state law enforcement.

-M State shall on September 1 of each year, publish and distribute an Annual Security Procedures and Statistical Report as required by the Campus Security Act of 1990.
-A copy of the annual security procedures and statistical report is available at the Student Services Office on each campus and on the College website.
-The security report contains information regarding any documented activity on campus or off campus if such activity takes place during an event sponsored by an organization recognized by the College.
-This report is published and distributed yearly.
-It is printed as a brochure and is also posted on the College's web page.
+M State shall by October 1 of each year publish and distribute an Annual Security Report as required by the Campus Security Act of 1990.
+A copy of the Annual Security Report is available at Student Development Services on each campus and on the college website.
+The Annual Security Report contains information regarding any documented activity on campus or off campus if such activity takes place during an event sponsored by an organization recognized by the college.
+An electronic version of this report is published and distributed annually and is posted on the college website.

 The Dean of Student Success, working with local law enforcement, promptly publicizes any incident of criminal activity that poses a potential threat to the campus.
 See the downloadable publication Annual Security Report for statistics concerning the occurrence of crimes reported to campus officials and local law enforcement.